xavierpuigf/virtualhome/README.md

 ```

-### Augment with `KB-ExceptionHandler`
+#### Augment with `KB-ExceptionHandler`

 ```bash
 cd dataset_utils
 python augment_dataset_exceptions.py
 ```

-## Resources
+### Resources

 To do the above generation and augmentation, some valuable resource files are used to set the properties of objects, set the affordance of objects, etc.
 Check [resources/README.md](resources/README.md) for more details.

 ## Modify VirtualHome
 If you would like to contribute to VirtualHome, or modify the simulator for your research needs.
 Check out the repository with the [Unity Source Code](https://github.com/xavierpuigf/virtualhome_unity).
+You will need to download the Unity Editor and build your own executable after having made the updates.

 ## Contributors